-Currently, the standard sets of outcomes for specific medical conditions have been proposed by International Consortium for Health Outcomes Measurement (ICHOM).
+Currently, the standard sets of outcomes for specific medical conditions have been proposed by the International Consortium for Health Outcomes Measurement (ICHOM).
 ICHOM was founded in 2012 and has already been working on several medical problems by publishing comprehensive outcomes [9].
 For example, ICHOM's outcomes for coronary artery disease (CAD) and lung cancer have been published.
-In CAD working group, they focused on short-term (hospitalization, 30 days post-discharge) and long-term (1-year and 5-year survival) outcomes [10, 11].
+In the CAD working group, they focused on short-term (hospitalization, 30 days post-discharge) and long-term (one-year and five-year survival) outcomes [10-11].
 Besides clinically measured outcomes, they also included patients' quality of life through several instruments (Seattle Angina Questionnaire, Rose Dyspnea Score, and Patient Health Questionnaire).
-In lung cancer working group, the outcomes can be applied among nonsmall cell and small cell carcinoma patients.
-Survival, complications, degree of health were measured by documenting patients' quality of life and quality end-of-life reported.
+In the lung cancer working group, the outcomes can be applied to non-small cell and small cell carcinoma patients.
+Survival, complications, and degree of health were measured by documenting patients' quality of life and quality of end-of-life reported.
 Those outcomes were also adjusted for several risk factors determined by working groups.